What benefit amount is right for me?

 You'll need to choose the monthly benefit that’s right for you.
 The most we'll cover is 65% of your gross monthly income (This is your total monthly earnings before tax and National Insurance contributions and this must not be more than £3000).
 For many people this is not far off their usual take-home pay.

-Your gross monthly income can also include commission and bonus payments, which are a regular feature of your income, but not any other payments, such as overtime, car allowances, expenses or any investment income.
+Your gross monthly income can also include commission, dividends and bonus payments, which are a regular feature of your income, but not any other payments, such as overtime, car allowances, expenses or any investment income.

 The example below shows you how this calculation works if you're an employee or a contract worker: